canada-ca-azure-templates/fortigateap/readme.md

 ## Introduction

 This template deploys a 2 x 4 NIC Fortigate Firewall resource in an HA Active Passive configuration.
+An internal loadbalancer is also created to handle all outbound traffic to the internal Interface of the firewall.

+An external firewall is created to handle balancing traffic for public services exposed to the active firewall node.

+Each firewall is given two public IP.
+One for management and one to help troubleshoot external service access.

 ## Security Controls